YangLab-BUPT/DrRank/README.md

 # DrRec-LLM

-Code for paper "Towards Explainable Doctor Recommendation with Large Language Models".
+Code for paper "A Zero-shot Explainable Doctor Ranking Framework with Large Language Models".

 - The doctor data utilized in this research was collected from [Haodf Online](https://www.haodf.com), and the ownership of this data belongs to Haodf Online.
 The data source has been clearly acknowledged within the paper.